Brainsware/sauce/README.md

 Sauce is a general purpose library providing containers and functions that ease development in PHP.

-Master always reflects the featureset of current PHP version.
-Right now this is 5.4.x.
-For older versions checkout the branches.
+Currently Sauce is written and tested for PHP 5.4.x.

 Provided classes: